 Now it feels as though we’ve had hardly any time with just the four of us, and we are going to be losing that intimate family dynamic where there is one kid per adult.
 And while I am sublimely happy about it, I am also a bit worried about creating a new dynamic between our kids.

-Right now, Pip is special because he is the oldest.
+Right now, Dexter is special because he is the oldest.
 He made us parents.
 He gave us the chance to figure out what we are made of.
 We made lots of mistakes (as we continue to do!), but we learned and grew as people and as “mom and dad.”

-Then Cheerio came along and changed everything.
+Then Daniel came along and changed everything.
 He created the first sibling bond.
 Our kids were brothers, a most miraculous concept.
-And Cheerio was special, too, because he was the youngest.
+And Daniel was special, too, because he was the youngest.
 Because he was a high risk pregnancy that came with a lot of fear and worry.
 Because he made us better parents and unlocked the extra space in our hearts that we didn’t know we had.

 My mother once advised me that women often fear they won’t love their second (or third or eighth) child as much as their first.
 She said that when you already love a child with all of your heart, it seems impossible to think there will be anything left for the next one.
 But she told me something that I never lost track of: a mother’s heart will expand forever.
 There will always be enough love because it is totally possible to love each (and every!) kid with everything you have.